01 of 06

 Purple has long been associated with royalty and all things rich and luxurious, making it the perfect palette for a deliciously glamorous nursery!
 Shower your little princess with soft, fur throws and luxurious fabrics.
 Consider a crib canopy or a posh, upholstered crib, and don’t forget to add a touch of nursery bling, like a dramatic chandelier!

 Working with a tight budget?
-Go glam for less with these simple tips.
+Go glam for less.